urwahnawaz/BrainIntegrativeHub/README.md

 ## Interactive data exploration
 For each circRNA, NeuroCirc displays a genome browser track of the corresponding hg38 genomic coordinates, followed by several interactive the panels.
 Each panel includes a brief description of the data displayed and interactive plotting options.

--Detection in Brain Datasets and circRNA Databases
+- Detection in Brain Datasets and circRNA Databases

 ![alt-text](https://github.com/Voineagulab/NeuroCirc/blob/master/resources/images/example1.png)
 <br>